Is it that time of year to do an annual stocktake (a.k.a inventory)?

 Read the instructions below to make sure you do the right thing, it’s never fun to count twice.

 First you start by exporting the products and stock of today.
-You do that from CATALOG > STOCK and press EXPORT up in the right corner.
+You do that from the 'Stock' in the main menu to the left choosing the 'Generate new report' option.
 You then get the below export selection window where it’s important that you choose Physical and One Row Per Size: Yes.
 Then you can of course also choose to select a specific warehouse or brand if you decide to separate them and count different days for example.